 In this post, we’ll look at some of the advantages and disadvantages of both approaches to help you get the most from your use of Net Promoter Score.

 More data equals more insights and better feedback

-First, let’s cover some of the advantages of emailing your Net Promoter Score survey to every person that uses your product.
+First, let’s cover some of the advantages of emailing your Net Promoter Score survey to every person who uses your product.

 One of the biggest advantages of this approach is the sheer quantity of feedback you can get over time.
 If you sell software to B2B companies with hundreds of users, you can potentially generate tens or hundreds of responses from each survey.

 This makes it easier for you to spot common trends in feedback for your team to look into.
-It’s also a great way to discover which issues have the biggest effect on your Net Promoter Score and stand out to the most end users.
+It’s also a great way to discover which issues affect your Net Promoter Score and stand out to the most end users.

-Since you can receive hundreds of different responses from people within a single business or organization, this approach is also a good way to view the diversity of opinion that can happen in one workplace.
+Since you can receive hundreds of different responses from people within a single business or organization, this approach is also an excellent way to view the diversity of opinion that can happen in one workplace.